roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  "That's it baby.
 Suck my titty.
 Just relax and suck honey."
 Monique whispered, her voice like silk.
 My eyes lidded over as I focused on nipple, drowning out all other sensation.
 My dick was practically numb, the pleasure I was feeling was so great.
 I was feeling more pleasure than I ever had, but I was not that close to coming.
 I could go all day.
 As long as I focused on Monique's titty, her nipple in my mouth, I would last forever.

  I played with her sweaty nipple, running my tongue around her smooth areola, then flicking the nipple.
 I wrapped my lips around the entire nipple and sucked as hard as I could, hollowing my cheeks.
 She used her hand to force as much of her breast into my mouth as she could.
-Report_Story #9